Lommix/bevy_aseprite_ultra/README.md

 ## Supported aseprite features

 - Animations
 - Tags
 - Frame duration, repeat, and animation direction
 - Layer visibility
 - Blend modes
 - Static slices and pivot offsets

 ## Features in bevy

 - Hot reload anything, anytime, anywhere!
 - Full control over animations using Components.
 - One shot animations and events when they finish.
 - Static sprites with slices.
 Use aseprite for all your icon and UI needs!
+- Asset processor which converts the aseprite file to a custom format.

 (hot reloading requires the `file_watcher` feature in bevy)

-## Embedding Assets

-There is currently no asset preprocessor.
-If you do not want to ship raw aseprite files, use [`bevy_embedded_assets`](https://github.com/vleue/bevy_embedded_assets) to embed your assets into the final binary.

 ## Example